Dr-Amar/Galena-Geochemistry-ML-Metallogenic-Discrimination/README.md

 ## License and Disclaimer

-This repository does **not** contain the final published manuscript or any publisher-copyrighted material.
+This repository does **not** contain the final published manuscript or any publisher-copyrighted content.
 All rights to the published article remain with the publisher.

+The code, figures, and workflows provided here are intended for **academic and research use** only.
+No warranty is provided regarding suitability for commercial or exploration decision-making.

-For copyright and usage information, see
+For detailed copyright and usage information, see
 [`DISCLAIMER.md`](DISCLAIMER.md).

 ---